adolfintel/TDF/README.md

 If you find a solution to a problem, always make sure to report it somewhere.
 If you can't find a solution, report the problem to one of the projects involved, at worst they'll tell you it's not their fault and where to report it.
 People are generally very friendly in the Linux gaming community.

+#### Ray tracing is not available
+Some games only enable ray tracing if they detect and NVIDIA GPU.
+You can fake it by adding this to the config to pretend that you have a 4090: `export DXVK_CONFIG='dxgi.customVendorId = 10de; dxgi.hideAmdGpu = True; dxgi.customDeviceId = 2684; dxgi.customDeviceDesc = "NVIDIA GeForce RTX 4090"'`

 #### Sound crackling, cutting in and out, etc.
+* Try using the alsa sound backend by adding `TDF_WINE_AUDIO_DRIVER="alsa"`
 * Increase sound buffer size by adding `export PULSE_LATENCY_MSEC=120`
 * If this is an older game, try using an EAX emulator like [DSOAL](https://github.com/kcat/dsoal), you can find prebuilt DLLs online if you don't want to mess with Visual Studio, all you have to do is put them in the game's folder and add `export WINEDLLOVERRIDES="dsound=n,b"`
 * The game may not support surround sound or your sample rate, set your system to 44.1KHz stereo